Curricular Practical Training (CPT)

 Q. Do I need to submit proof of enrollment for the past academic year?

 A. No. ISSS will verify your enrollment history through the University Registrar's Office.
-However, if you recently transferred to WVU and wish to begin work on CPT prior to having been enrolled at WVU for one academic year, you will need to provide us with transcripts from your previous school to show that you have fulfilled the enrollment requirement.
+However, if you recently transferred to WVU and wish to begin work on CPT prior to having been enrolled at WVU for one academic year, you will need to provide us with transcripts from your previous school to show that you have fulfilled the one year enrollment requirement.

 Q. How do I know that I am authorized for CPT?
 And when may I begin work?